ssube/onnx-web/README.md

   - can be hosted alongside API or on a CDN
   - built with React and MUI
 - txt2img mode
-  - outputs are saved to file
+  - image controls and scheduler selection
-  - show image history
+  - with recent image history
 - img2img mode
+  - image upload with preview
+  - guided by prompt and negative prompt
+- inpainting mode
   - mask painting
   - source to mask conversion tools